Last Updated on January 6th, 2020

 Acne vulgaris, a common skin disorder, was proven to cause significant psychological and psychosocial repercussions in 1955.
 Since these findings, measures have been taken to curb and prevent those effects.
 These measures have been successful to some degree, but the effects that acne has on a person’s mental health are much deeper than originally thought.
 Too often these issues are overlooked and considered unimportant to those who have never felt the effects of having a disease that affects the way they present themselves to the world.

-Being that acne most frequently manifests on the facial area in teens, rather than other more obscure areas that can be covered by clothing or long hair, it worsens issues with social consciousness and low self esteem in regards to body image.
+Being that acne most frequently manifests on the facial area in teens, rather than other more obscure areas that can be covered by clothing or long hair, it worsens issues with social consciousness and low self-esteem in regard to body image.
 This brings about the psychosocial difficulties brought on by acne.
 Personal relationships with friends and family can become strained and even severed completely as the adolescent tries to deal with the appearance of acne.
-Rather than dysphoria, depression or anxiety, the first effect of acne that teen will exhibit is embarrassment.
+Rather than dysphoria, depression, or anxiety, the first effect of acne that teen will exhibit is embarrassment.
 This will lead to avoiding sports, parties, dances and other activities that teens would normally participate in.
 The lack of interaction and the feeling of alienation will often then lead to deep depression.

 For people who begin experiencing acne in their 20’s or later, the psychological effects can be just as bad and sometimes worse than adolescents experiencing the same thing.
 If a person with adult onset acne did not experience the disorder in their youth, they too may not have the tools to deal with such a change.